-The IT Security minor specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
+The IT Security major specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
 We put the emphasis on practical applications, while students also get familiar with the security analysis techniques and design principles through the analysis of different security solutions.
-Those who complete the IT Security minor specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
+Those who complete the IT Security major specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
 The students also learn when and how to apply cryptography to practical security problems.

-This BPorf course gives an overview of the different areas of IT security with the aim of increasing the security awareness of computer science students and shaping their attitude towards designing and using secure computing systems.
+This BProf course gives an overview of the different areas of IT security with the aim of increasing the security awareness of computer science students and shaping their attitude towards designing and using secure computing systems.
 The course also gives an introduction to source coding and channel coding.

 Topics: IT security in practice; user authentication and access control basics; basic memory corruption attacks; secure programing methods and security testing of software; malware and malware detection; web security; network security, firewalls, and IDS systems; introduction to cryptography; cryptographic protocols; lossless and lossy compression; channel coding.

 This course gives an introduction into the security problems of computer networks, and it gives an overview of the possible solutions to those problems.
 It also covers issues related to secure operation of networks in practice, including modern tools and techniques used to ensure security.
 Students get theoretical knowledge and practical skills that form the basis of secure network operations.

 Topics: authentication and authorization; firewalls; intrusion detection/prevention systems, SIEMs; virtual private networks; logging; network infrastructure security (e.g., DNSSEC); botnets; web security; spam filtering; detection of DoS attacks; routing security; network penetration testing